kabawababababa/kabawababababa/README.md

 - 💞️ I’m looking to collaborate on projects that need some testing, pipeline creation, deal with creative sectors
 - 📫 How to reach me: checkout my linkedin! https://www.linkedin.com/in/karla-barraza-7640/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love cheese
+- ⚡ Fun fact: I love cheese and reggaeton

 <!---
 kabawababababa/kabawababababa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.